+D) Delivery:

-- (D) Delivery: - (1) The Determination Document shall be delivered as follows: - (a) the original, signed copy of the Determination Document shall be delivered to the chair of the Adjudication Committee; - (b) one copy of the Determination Document shall be delivered to the respondent; the Adjudication Counsel shall advise the chair of the Adjudication Committee of the date of this delivery (or, in the event that the respondent should refuse delivery, of the date on which the document was tendered to the respondent); - (2) The Dismissal Document shall be delivered as follows: - (a) the original, signed copy of the Dismissal Document shall be delivered to the respondent; - (b) one copy of the Dismissal Document shall be delivered to the complainant. - (c) in cases where the complaint concerns allegations of a violation of Article 1.5 (B) or otherwise implicates the University's obligations under Title IX, one copy of the Dismissal Document shall be delivered to the University Title IX Compliance Officer. - (E) Action By Adjudication Counsel Upon Dismissal: - In the event that the charges against the respondent are dismissed by the Adjudication Counsel, the Adjudication Counsel - shall promptly take all necessary action to delete from the respondent's official records any and all references to the charges and proceedings under this Code; and - (2) may suggest to the respondent, where appropriate, improvements in the conduct of his or her affairs that will aid the respondent in avoiding either an actual or apparent violation of the Code in the future and will assist the respondent in the development of professional standards of behavior.
+1) The Determination Document shall be delivered as follows:

+the original, signed copy of the Determination Document shall be delivered to the chair of the Adjudication Committee;

+one copy of the Determination Document shall be delivered to the respondent; the Adjudication Counsel shall advise the chair of the Adjudication Committee of the date of this delivery (or, in the event that the respondent should refuse delivery, of the date on which the document was tendered to the respondent);

+- 2) The Dismissal Document shall be delivered as follows: - a) the original, signed copy of the Dismissal Document shall be delivered to the respondent; - b) one copy of the Dismissal Document shall be delivered to the complainant. - c) in cases where the complaint concerns allegations of a violation of Article 1.5 (B) or otherwise implicates the University's obligations under Title IX, one copy of the Dismissal Document shall be delivered to the University Title IX Compliance Officer. - E) Action By Adjudication Counsel Upon Dismissal:

+In the event that the charges against the respondent are dismissed by the Adjudication Counsel, the Adjudication Counsel actual or apparent violation of the Code in the future and will assist the respondent in the development of professional standards of behavior.

+- shall promptly take all necessary action to delete from the respondent's official records any and all references to the charges and proceedings under this Code; and - 2) may suggest to the respondent, where appropriate, improvements in the conduct of his or her affairs that will aid the respondent in avoiding either an